 Leonardo is a world leading manufacturer of electro-optic sensors for advanced targeting systems and has unrivalled expertise in the development of high performance thermal imaging and 3D imaging lidar for target identification.

-Leonardo are a pioneer in the development of long range 3D single photon counting lidar and have a strategic interest in the development of quantum technologies for several defence and aerospace applications Leonardo are at the forefront of developing the next generation of infrared detectors to meet the defence challenges of the next decade.
+Leonardo are a pioneer in the development of long range 3D single photon counting lidar and have a strategic interest in the development of quantum technologies for several defence and aerospace applications.
+Leonardo are at the forefront of developing the next generation of infrared detectors to meet the defence challenges of the next decade.

-PROJECTS

-KAIROS 17

-CIFS - Calcium Ion Frequency Standard 58
+KAIROS 15 CIFS - Calcium Ion Frequency Standard 56

-Quantum Electro-Optic Detector Technology (QuEOD) 31

-RALFS - Rydberg Atom Low Frequency Sensing 152
+Quantum Electro-Optic Detector Technology (QuEOD) 29 RALFS - Rydberg Atom Low Frequency Sensing 130 www.luminiferous.io